aygulyWeb/pizza/README.md

 # pizza
-This is my second layout project with Pixcel Perfect.
+This is my second layout project with Pixel Perfect.